iver-wharf/wharf-helm/charts/wharf-helm/README.md

 ### `api.http.basicAuth`

 > Adds BasicAuth to the API.
-This is expiermental and is not automatically applied to the web, but only applied to the API.
+This is experimental and is not automatically applied to the web, but only applied to the API.
+Sets `WHARF_HTTP_BASICAUTH` environment variable.
 Supports ["Smart environment fields"](./README.md#smart-environment-fields)

 *Type:* `string`\
 *Default:* `""`

 ### `api.http.bindAddress`

 > Sets the IP address and port to bind the API server to.
-Sets `BIND_ADDRESS` environment variable.
+Sets `WHARF_HTTP_BINDADDRESS` environment variable.
 Supports ["Smart environment fields"](./README.md#smart-environment-fields)

 *Type:* `string`\
 *Default:* `"0.0.0.0:8080"`